Indian-Algorithmic-Trading-Community/DhanHQ-Ticker-py/README.md

     ticker.subscribe(instruments, mode=ticker.FULL)
 ticker.subscribe(finnifty_all_nearest_expiry_options, mode=ticker.FULL)

-# The Ticker is fully asynchronous and runs in a backgroung thread event loop.
+# The Ticker is fully asynchronous and runs in a background thread event loop.
 # So We Need To Keep The Main Thread Alive.

 if __name__ == "__main__":